Waste Management Benefits, Planning and Mitigation Activities for Homeland Security Incidents

 - Prioritize plan development

-- Conduct a community-specific hazard assessment that looks at realistic worst-case scenarios and hazards, their likelihood and the volumes and masses of wastes (including debris and materials) generated.
+- Conduct a community-specific hazard assessment that looks at realistic worst-case scenarios and hazards, their likelihood, and the potential volumes and masses of wastes generated.

-- Consider whether you want a single plan that addresses all-hazards or separate, scenario-specific plans.
-EPA recommends a single all-hazards plan because much of the planning would apply to all scenarios.
+- Consider whether you want a single plan that addresses all hazards (recommended)1 or separate, scenario-specific plans.

 - Identify and engage with individuals and groups who should be involved in the planning process, as appropriate